ShaheimOH/24/index.md

 Neoliberalism allows businesses to control the economy with limited government control.
 So, allowing a few big shots to influence a country’s economy heavily.

+## Part 2: Meritocracy

+A meritocracy is a political system in which economic goods, political power and success are entirely attributed to an individual’s talent, effort and achievement rather than their wealth, social class, gender, race.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for